• Skip to main content

 Versión en español

-Chilean Terremoto is a famous Chile cocktail, especially during national holiday celebrations.
-The name “Terremoto” translates to “earthquake” in Spanish, referring to the drink’s potency and how it can leave you slightly shaky.
+The name "Terremoto" translates to "earthquake" in Spanish, referring to the drink's potency and its ability to leave you slightly shaky.

 Terremoto Chilean cocktail

-Within the Chilean drinks, the Terremoto is one of the recent appearances.
+The Terremoto is one of the recent cocktails to appear in the Chilean drinks industry.
 There are many stories about the name and where it was invented.
 Still, it is undoubtedly a great example of Chilean ingenuity and our culture of not being afraid of tremors.
 We were born and live with them.

 Terremoto Chilean Cocktail